What kind of raw material for a luxury watch?

-- Synthetic sapphires are made through the Verneuil process.
+- Synthetic sapphires can be made through the Verneuil process.
 In order to improve the efficiency of the process, we provide products especially developed for their high flowability.
 Ask us for spray-dried products!

-- Technical ceramic parts are often manufactured through injection molding.
+- Ceramic injection molding (CIM) is the most famous process to make technical ceramic parts.
 We provide ready-to-press products, according to our customer’s process.

 - We can dope on request your BSZ with inorganic pigments, enhancing both mechanical and esthetical properties.